Glossary: list of terms

 Natural capital

-Refers to both the living (e.g. fish stocks, forests) and non-living (e.g. minerals, energy resources) aspects of nature.
+Refers to both the living (e.g., fish stocks, forests) and non-living (e.g., minerals, energy resources) aspects of nature.
 It is the stock of ecosystems on Earth, including air, water, biodiversity, and geodiversity.
 This stock underpins our economy and society by producing value for people, both directly and indirectly.
-Goods and services provided to humans by sustainably managed natural capital include a range of social and environmental benefits, including clean air and water, climate change mitigation and adaptation, food, energy, places to live, materials for products, recreation, and protection from hazards.
+Goods and services provided to humans by sustainably managed natural capital include a range of social and environmental benefits, such as clean air and water, climate change mitigation and adaptation, food, energy, places to live, materials for products, recreation, and protection from hazards.

 No tillage